Bonaire’s history is deeply rooted in its inhabitants and their culture.

 The first Europeans came to Bonaire in 1499, when Alonso de Ojeda and Amerigo Vespucci arrived and claimed it for Spain.
 Finding little of commercial value and seeing no future for large-scale agriculture, the Spanish decided not to develop the island.
 Instead, they unceremoniously enslaved the Indians and moved them off to work in the plantations on the Island of Hispaniola, effectively leaving the island unpopulated.

 The name Bonaire is thought to have originally come from the Caiquetio word ‘Bonay’, a name that meant low country.
 The early Spanish and Dutch modified its spelling to Bojnaj and also Bonaire.
 The French influence, while present at various times, never was strong enough to make the assumption that the name means “good air.”
 Regardless of how the name came about, the island remained as a lonely outpost until 1526.

-It was in that year, 1526, that cattle were brought to the island by then governor Juan de Ampues.
-Some of the Caiquetios were returned to act as laborers and in a few years, the island became a center for raising other animals such as sheep, goats, pigs, horses and donkeys.
+It was in the year 1526 that cattle were brought to the island by then-governor Juan de Ampues.
+Some of the Caiquetios were returned to act as laborers and in a few years, the island became a center for raising other animals such as sheep, goats, pigs, horses, and donkeys.
 Since they were being raised more for their skins and not their meat, they required little tending and were allowed to roam and fend for themselves.
 The result was large herds of animals that far outnumbered the population.
 Today, there are a number of wild donkeys that still inhabit the Kunuku (outback), but the majority now enjoy life at the Donkey Sanctuary, where their needs are attended.
 Many goats can also be seen foraging in less populated areas of the island.